- How We Help

 - Adoption Advice From Megan Cohen

 - Contact Us

-Are you wondering, “Is adoption right for me?”
-Adoption isn’t the right choice for everyone.
+You might be wondering, “Is adoption right for me?”
+The truth is that adoption isn’t the right choice for everyone.
 Here are four important questions to ask yourself as you decide whether adoption is right for you and your baby.

-When I gave my son up for adoption, I was comforted by the thought that my crisis was going to be a miracle for someone else.
-I was hopeful for his future and mine.
+When I gave my son up for adoption, I was comforted by the thought that my crisis was going to be a miracle for someone else and hopeful for my son’s future and mine.
+I believed in my heart, and still do, that the parents I chose for him would provide the best possible life for my son.
+I have never regretted my choice.
 If you have this same sense of comfort, even hope, when you think about adoption for you child, then adoption may be right for you!

 Are you pregnant and thinking about adoption for your baby?
 I can help.
 You can send me your questions about adoption or ask me to send you more information.
 Your communication with me is always confidential, and you’re never under any obligation to do an adoption.
 I’m here to help, not to pressure you or tell you what to do.